Eighty-years ago today, on 5th May 1941, Dr Mary Louisa Gordon, 79, passed away quietly at her home in Crowborough, East Sussex.

 Nevertheless, despite the dismissal of her work by her contemporaries and lamentably her successors too, it is with enormous pleasure that I can announce today, on the anniversary of her death and in her centenary retirement year, that the 23rd annual edition of The Prisons Handbook, (the definitive 1,600-page annual guide to the penal system of England and Wales that will be published in November 2021) will be Dedicated to her memory.

-So that, if nothing else, many people will continue to remember Dr Mary Louisa Gordon, her work, bravery and courage – and they will do so long after the likes of Charlie Taylor have rightly been forgotten.
+So that, if nothing else, many people will continue to remember Dr Mary Louisa Gordon, her work, bravery and courage – and they will do so long after all those who have sought to airbrush her from Prisons Inspectorate history, have rightly been forgotten.

 Mark Leech FRSA is the Editor of The Prisons Handbook for England and Wales and other works.